MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

   - `[ApprovedLocation <IMicrosoftGraphGeoCoordinates>]`: geoCoordinates
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Altitude <Double?>]`: Optional.
 The altitude (height), in feet,  above sea level for the item.
 Read-only.
     - `[Latitude <Double?>]`: Optional.
 The latitude, in decimal, for the item.
-Read-only.
+Writable on OneDrive Personal.
     - `[Longitude <Double?>]`: Optional.
 The longitude, in decimal, for the item.
-Read-only.
+Writable on OneDrive Personal.

-TIMEOFFREASONS <IMicrosoftGraphTimeOffReason[]>: The set of reasons for a time off in the schedule.
+TIMEOFFREASONS <IMicrosoftGraphTimeOffReason1[]>: The set of reasons for a time off in the schedule.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity